Mystery6/6301project/README.md

 Just a question: I would like to know how to predcit the 'on time' or 'delinquent' of initial credit card holder.

 **In all, I learn a lot from your course and it really arouses my interest to dig deeper in this field.
-Sincerely thank you for your dedication.
-Hope to be someone professional and friednly as you.**
+I have no other group members but I still made it.
+I am proud of myself.
+Last but not least, sincerely thank you for your dedication and hope to be someone professional and friednly as you.**